xXMojerxx/Jude-APCS-Classroom/loops.md

   console.log(classroom[i] + "went to the empty classroom!"; //states who goes to the empty classroom }
 ```
+Loops are very useful is all I can say.
+There are ways to use them effectively, but loops are commonly used for lists.
+AS we can see from both of the examples, we take a list and used a loop to go through every single value within the list.
+Look out for lists within the APCS test as well.
+Although they do not format it as I do, you still need to analyse how loops work.
+Test around with them to get the general gist of how it works, and the AP exam will be a breeze.
 ### TESTING TIME

 1) What is a loop?